 Not every death reported to the Coroner will require a post mortem examination if a doctor is able to provide a cause of death.

-Arrangements for a funeral can be made, but the burial or cremation cannot be carried out until the Coroner has issued and authority to dispose of human remains.
+Arrangements for a funeral can be made, but the burial or cremation cannot be carried out until the Coroner has issued an authority to dispose of human remains.
 The funeral director will liaise with the coroner’s office on behalf of the family.
 The Coroner is assisted by people from various government departments who investigate and document each death.
 In country areas the local police do the investigations.
-The final report is given to the State Coroner who decided whether an inquest is necessary.
+The final report is given to the State Coroner who decides whether an inquest is necessary.
 Often it will take some time for all of those details to be compiled.

 In some cases the investigation will proceed further and an inquest (a formal court hearing) will be conducted.
 The Coroner’s Court operates in an inquisitorial, rather than an adversarial manner; that is, the Coroner can ask questions and actively follow various lines of inquiry, rather than act as an umpire like judges and magistrates in a traditional court.
 After an inquest, the Coroner may make recommendations to the various authorities about how certain deaths might be prevented.
 For example, the SA Coroner has made recommendations about the design of baby’s cots in order to reduce the number of accidental deaths in babies.